 We’re now well into October, 2017, and Jagmeet Singh has been elected as leader of the New Democratic Party.
-He is the first person of a visible minority to make that achievement in Canada.
+He is the first person of a visible minority to attain that role in Canada.
 An important aspect of this leadership race, as with most, was about contrast.
 How did the candidates compare with one another on the economy, on the environment, on secularism, on democratic reform?
 And, just as importantly, how did the candidates stack up against the leaders of the rival political parties, Andrew Scheer and Justin Trudeau?
 The latter of the two was, understandably, much more central for debates between the New Democratic contenders.
 Now that we’re two years into the term of Trudeau’s government, we have the means to judge trendy sock-wearing style against policy substance.

 It is surprisingly instructive to read Justin Trudeau’s political memoir, Common Ground, though not for the reasons he or his team intend.
 In it the son is keen to differentiate himself from the famous father.
 Justin describes himself as someone who, unlike the rather aloof Pierre, enjoys interacting with people in town halls and on the campaign trial.
 Yet he’s also quite keen to associate himself with Pierre’s intellectual and policy legacy, particularly the repatriation of the Canadian Constitution and the Charter of Rights and Freedoms.
 We’re meant to see, in other words, that Canada’s second Trudeau PM is the more well-rounded, caring, but still principled leader, finely attuned to the necessities of good public relations in the twenty-first century.
 But as frequently as the father-son relationship is highlighted in Common Ground—with Justin trying to establish that he’s his own political man, that his political career is based strictly on merit and not at all on privilege—it put me in mind of someone else.
-That someone had run against Pierre Eliot Trudeau in his Montreal riding in the 1960s, and, I think it could be fairly argued, has spent the rest of his career trying to understand the kind of society Canada has become since that time.
+That someone ran against Pierre Eliot Trudeau in his Montreal riding in the 1960s, and, I think it could be fairly argued, has spent the rest of his career trying to understand the kind of society Canada has become since that time.
 That someone is Charles Taylor.

 In 1970 Taylor published a short book entitled The Pattern of Politics.
 In it, as a candidate for the New Democrats, the Quebec branch of which he helped found, Taylor tied Pierre Trudeau’s Liberal politics and “Trudeaumania” to what he saw as a politics of patrician consensus.
 This was (and remains?) the dominant pattern of Canadian politics.
 Taylor insisted that it was driven by a combination of paternalist-technocratic elitism, a woeful and basically immoral inattention to the structural inequalities of power and wealth, and a fundamentally anti-democratic attitude towards federal governance.
 As such a summary might indicate, the young Charles Taylor was a central member of the New Left.
 In his book he sought to outline the ways in which a deeper, structurally egalitarian, participatory politics could be rooted in purposive conflict.
 It was mystifying, he argued passionately and pointedly, for Pierre Trudeau to flap the muleta of consensus in an attempt to distract Canadians from the conflict generated by the distribution, operation, and mechanisms of power.
 Instead, Taylor countered, to invigorate democracy we must acknowledge division and difference where they exist, and we must work conflict into the means of decision-making about Canadian society’s common purposes.